 In fact it is this interest-based community spirit that is driving IG’s growth.

 But how do you get started?
 What should you post?
 How do you grow your followers?
+Today’s post will go in-depth, so if you’re looking for a simpler starting place, check out this short Instagram start guide instead.

 1. What to post on Instagram